etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 dump_model(census)
 ```

-You should also dump meta information about the date and time your model was built, who built the model, etc. But we'll skip that step here, since this post serves as a guide.
+Note: It would be a good idea to also dump meta information about the date and time your model was built, who built the model, etc.!

 ## Model Operation